Stegosaurius/tessel-dashboard/README.md

 Run live-server to try it out.

-To make functional, you'll need to add your keen.io to the files in assets/js/
+To make functional, you'll need to add your api keys to from keen.io to the files in assets/js/